 5 Components of a Winning PPC Ad

-Text ads are highly effective, especially in a Search scenario where users search for products, services or information.
-With a winning text ad, advertisers can see click rates of around 1 in 10!
-And high click-through rates mean more website visits and a lower cost per click.
+Text ads are highly effective, especially in a search scenario where users search for products, services or information.
+With a winning text ad, advertisers can see up to a 10% engagement rate!
+A high rate of engagement means more website visits and a lower cost per click.
 It really is win-win!

-But writing a winning text ad requires both creativity and a good knowledge of user search behaviour.
+Writing a winning text ad requires both creativity and a good knowledge of users’ search behaviour.
 Here are five winning tips to help you on the road to success:

 1) Match Your User’s Search Intent